envi-idl/UAVToolkit/README.md

 **Make sure you remove any previous version of the UAV Toolkit from IDL's search path or ENVI's custom_code directories**.

+### Basic

 To install the code, you just need to add this repository to IDL's search path.
-You can do this in Preferences -> IDL -> Paths -> Insert and then make sure to check the box to have this folder recursively searched for code.
+You can access this setting in **Preferences -> IDL -> Paths -> Insert**, navigate to the directory and select OK, and then make sure to check the box to have this folder recursively searched for code.
+Click **Apply** and **OK** once the path has been added.

+Note that you may have to reset IDL's session for the changes to take place.
+To do this you can simply press the **Reset** button in the IDL workbench.

 ### Advanced Installation - SAVE files